Enterwell/ChangelogManager/Enterwell.CI.Changelog.VSIX/README.md

 ![](../img/extensionManager.png)

 ## Usage
+If you're unfamiliar with the `Changelog Manager` tool, it is highly recommended that you read through the `Changelog Manager's` [README](../Enterwell.CI.Changelog/README.md) to understand why would you need this helper Visual Studio extension.

-Extension will only show up if you have open Solution in the editor.
+Extension will only show up if you have an open Solution in the editor.

 You can trigger the extension by using the `ALT + C` shortcut or by right-clicking on the Solution and selecting the `Add Change to Changelog` option.